SurveyCompo/surveycompo-doc/docs/advanced/condition-logic.md

 In the above example, the page with the question "What is your favorite color?" will only be displayed if the respondent's age is greater than 18.
 The `visibleIf` key is applicable to Screen, Page, Block, and Input models.
 You can apply conditional logic to these elements.

-### Condition Expression
+### Simple Condition Expression

-A Condition Expression is a string designed to evaluate to a boolean value, following the syntax `[variable or input reference] [comparison operator] [value]`.
+A simple Condition Expression is a string designed to evaluate to a boolean value, following the syntax `[variable or input reference] [comparison operator] [value]`.
 For instance, `#age > 18` illustrates how to use this expression:

 - Prefix a variable name with `$` to reference a variable, or use `#` to reference a previous input's value.
 - Use comparison operators such as `==`, `!=`, `>`, `<`, `>=`, or `<=` for evaluating conditions.